 This may seem like a background-searching question as the setting is in the past, but its actually forward-looking as the interviewer is figuring out what drives pride behind an associates work.
 An interviewer is greatly benefited by understanding what makes an associate happy with their work, go figure!

-An interviewer may also be surprised as the answers aren’t always profit-driven or process-driven.
+The interviewer may also be surprised, as the answers aren’t always profit or process-driven.
 Occasionally there are answers focusing on healing fragmented teams, improving employee pride or team engagement.

 5. If you had to train someone in one of your current work-related skills, which would you be most enthusiastic about?

 Teaching is a key factor behind leadership.
 As Einstein said, “If you can’t explain it simply, you don’t understand it well enough.”
 According to my application to Harvard’s Law Department, you can’t teach something you don’t know!
 In addition, this again explains the passions behind an interviewee’s background in order to more accurately predict their future.

 Understand Employees to Better Motivate Them

 Some of the most important information to understand about a candidate is what drives them.
 An interviewer should understand what their passions are, as well as where their pride and enthusiasm lies.
 When a company can line up the succession plan of their open role with the future aspirations of a current candidate – they will greatly increase their average employee tenure.